andreyrisukhin/dbcx-aperture-modules/README.md

 ### Contributing to the project
 Here's the process we'll use to incorporate community improvements to the project:
-* Fork the repository to your account
+* Fork the repository to your GitHub account
-* Clone the forked repository to your local computer
 * Make your own branch (name it something unique, maybe "yourusername-working")
 * Switch to your new branch
 * Make changes to files on your local branch.
 It's a good idea to write down all the changes you make to post them later in yuor pull request.
+This can be done through the website, no need to clone to your local machine for stud.io files.
 * Add and commit your changes locally (committing involves writing a message of what you changed; it's a good idea to add and commit often, for small changes).
-* Push your changes
-* Back on github, create a pull request from your forked repo branch to the main repository's main branch.
+* Still on github, create a pull request from your forked repo unique branch to your forked repo's main branch.
+It's a good idea to add details here about broad changes, because the commit messages have fine-grained changes.
+* Finally, create a pull request from your forked repo's main branch to the original repo's main branch.
 This is the place where to paste your changes to help us review your changes.

-This is a video walkthrough to contributing to an open-source project: https://www.youtube.com/watch?v=c6b6B9oN4Vg
+For Lego fans uploading stud.io files, working with the website for Github should be enough (just tested this).
+If you'd like the more involved process, this is a video walkthrough to contributing to an open-source project: https://www.youtube.com/watch?v=c6b6B9oN4Vg

 ## Code of Conduct
 Be cool, and don't be uncool.
 Let's make this a good experience for everyone involved, we're here to design and discuss the ultimate Lego version of modular aperture from Portal and Portal 2.